Tarasovk49/2018_lipodisk_md/README.md

 4. [Gromacs 2018.1.](http://manual.gromacs.org/documentation/)

 ### NOTE
 For all Gromacs simulations use the forcefield provided (*oplsaa_lipids_polymers.ff* and *residuetypes.dat*).
-It includes topology files for polymers and for 4 types of lipids.
+It contains topology files for polymers and for lipids (POPC, DOPC, DPPC, CHOL).